 Ultrasound is generated when an alternating voltage at any frequency makes the crystal vibrate (repetitively expand and contract) at the frequency of the electrical oscillation.

-US is nonionizing radiation and therefore does not impose the ...
+US is nonionizing radiation and therefore does ...